iokasimov/notes/scrap-your-parentheses.md

 maybe x f ma :: b
 ```

-Currying means that we can group parentheses to the left!
+Currying means that we can group parentheses to the left:

 ```haskell
 maybe # x # f # ma === ((maybe # x) # f) # ma